TheScubaDiver/camera-gallery-card/README.md

 6. **Restart Home Assistant**
 7. Go to **Settings → Devices & Services** and add **FileTrack**

+> [!NOTE]
-No YAML configuration is needed — sensors are configured entirely through the card editor UI.
+> Once you have installed FileTrack, you can leave it alone.
+No need to configure anything in FileTrack — everything is configured in the card editor UI.

 <img width="434" height="181" alt="Scherm­afbeelding 2026-03-28 om 13 51 00" src="https://github.com/user-attachments/assets/3d0bb033-7523-4204-bedf-2548cebbbec1" />

-**Make sure to restart Home Assistant after creating the sensor.**

 ---